datagovuk/dgu-vagrant-puppet/README.md

     cd $THIS_REPO
     vagrant up

 Now a great deal should happen.
-Expect key stages:
+Expect these key stages:

 * create the virtual machine (VM)
 * boot the VM